Psychiatric Nurse Practitioner Salary

 $125,000 to $160,000

-How PMHNP pay compares
+How Psychiatric Nurse Practitioner pay compares

 Median pay for the roles people weigh against this one.
 Pay tracks scope of practice and years of training.
 Tap a role to read its guide.